miso-lims/miso-lims/docs/user_manual/general_navigation.md

 If you wish to increment a number within the column, you can do that by entering the first two cell values, selecting both of those cells, and then using the fill handle in the same manner.
-For example, if you wished to set Pool aliases similar to those in figure {{figure}}, you could enter "POOL_01" into the first row, "POOL_02" into the second row, select both of these cells, then double-click the fill handle to continue the pattern to the bottom of the table.
+For example, if you wished to set Pool aliases similar to those in the figure above, you could enter "POOL_01" into the first row, "POOL_02" into the second row, select both of these cells, then double-click the fill handle to continue the pattern to the bottom of the table.